- How did Diana Baumrind come up with parenting styles?

 How did Diana Baumrind come up with parenting styles?

 Diana Baumrind was a clinical and developmental psychologist.
-Her most famous study was about parent-child behaviour.
+Her most famous study was about parent-child behavior.
 She conducted this research in the early 1960s by following more than 100 preschool-age children. 🧒

 How did Baumrind study parenting styles?